VictorUkafor/WEConnect/README.md

 # Project title

 WEConnect - This is app that provides a platform where business owners and users interact.
-WEConnect gives business owners the opportunity to advertise their businesses, so users can give feedback on the businesses they interacted with.
+WEConnect gives business owners the opportunity to advertise their , so users can give feedback on the businesses they interacted with.